Our Mission

 We combine pollen severity, air quality, and weather amplifiers (wind, rain) into a single daily recommendation.
 The full decision table — including the exact NAB-based pollen thresholds we use — is published transparently on our homepage reference card.

-Boundaries of the model: our algorithm assumes a generally healthy person with mild-to-moderate seasonal allergies.
-It does not account for individual sensitivities (e.g. a specific allergy to a particular tree species), asthma, or co-occurring conditions.
-People with severe allergies, immunocompromised people, and pediatric patients should consult their allergist before relying on a daily recommendation.
+Boundaries of the model: the algorithm assumes a generally healthy adult with mild-to-moderate seasonal sensitivity.
+It does not model individual sensitivities (e.g. a specific reaction to one tree species), asthma, or other conditions.
+If you have a severe reaction risk or a specific health concern, please rely on a qualified healthcare professional — not a daily score from this site.

 Pollen Count Thresholds

-We use the categorization published by the National Allergy Bureau (NAB) — the same thresholds reported by US allergists and pollen counting stations.
+We use the categorization published by the National Allergy Bureau (NAB) — the same thresholds used by US pollen counting stations and mirrored by mainstream weather services.
 The full table (tree, grass, weed, mold) is on our pollen levels reference card.

 Editorial Process

-• Guide updates: Long-form guides are revisited whenever new authoritative research is published or when reader feedback flags outdated information.
+- Guide updates: Long-form guides are revisited whenever new authoritative reports are published or when reader feedback flags outdated information.
 Statistics are dated so freshness is verifiable.

 Corrections Policy